Import Count Table

 Use the Counting type option to specify where and how the count table is stored:

-Dataset: The data used to build counts is saved as a dataset in Azure Machine Learning Studio (classic).
+Dataset: The data used to build counts is saved as a dataset in Machine Learning Studio (classic).

 Blob: The data used to build counts is stored as a block blob in Windows Azure storage.